Daemon process

 (Full list)

-Only shown for non-registered versions of the driver and allows for license registration.
+Register: Only shown for non-registered versions of the driver and allows for license registration.

-Invokes the UPDD Console program.
+Console: Invokes the UPDD Console program.

-Used to associate a touchscreen with its host monitor in a multi-monitor environment.
+Identify: Used to associate a touchscreen with its host monitor in a multi-monitor environment.

-Invokes the UPDD Test utility.
+Test: Invokes the UPDD Test utility.

-Annotate (only shown if Annotate utility available)
+(only shown if Test utility available)

-Invokes the UPDD Annotate utility.
+Annotate: Invokes the UPDD Annotate utility.

-Indicates the UPDD driver version installed and shows license information.
+About: Indicates the UPDD driver version installed and shows license information.

 Evaluation indicates this is an unregistered, evaluation version of the driver